domfp13/DataEngineering-Presigned-URL/README.md

 de-presigned-url$ make help
 ```

-CloudFormation will need a few variables in order to create the resources, the first thing you will need is an Elastic Cloud Repository, this will be used to host the container image, to create an ECR repository run the following command, and copy the URI (IMAGE-REPOSITORY) that its generated
+CloudFormation will need a few variables in order to create the resources, the first thing you will need is an Elastic Cloud Repository, this will be used to host the container image.
+To create an ECR (Elastic Container Registry) run the following command, and copy the URI (IMAGE-REPOSITORY) that its generated
 in the `.env` file.
 ```bash
 aws ecr create-repository \